isomerpages/govtech-gobusiness-main/_enterprise_innovation_scheme/overview.md

 </tr>
 <tr>
     <td>
-        Innovation projects carried out with polytechnics, the ITE or other qualified partners<br><br><a href="https://www.iras.gov.sg/schemes/disbursement-schemes/enterprise-innovation-scheme-(eis)" target="_blank" rel="noopener">Find out more about the EIS</a>
+        Innovation projects carried out with polytechnics, the ITE or other qualified partners
     </td>
     <td>
         <ul>